Greedy (film)

-Greedy is a 1994 American comedy film directed by Jonathan Lynn, written by Lowell Ganz and Babaloo Mandel, and starring Michael J. Fox, Kirk Douglas, Nancy Travis, Olivia d'Abo, Phil Hartman, Ed Begley Jr., and Colleen Camp.
-It tells the story of an aging wheelchair-using scrap metal tycoon whose younger relatives compete to get the inheritance when he dies.
+Greedy is a 1994 American comedy film directed by Jonathan Lynn and written by Lowell Ganz and Babaloo Mandel, about an elderly wheelchair-bound scrap metal tycoon whose younger relatives compete to get the inheritance when he dies.
+The film stars Michael J. Fox, Kirk Douglas, Nancy Travis, Olivia d'Abo, Phil Hartman, Ed Begley Jr., and Colleen Camp.

 The original music score was composed by Randy Edelman.
 Upon its release, the movie received a mixed reception from critics.

 Plot

-Joe McTeague is a wealthy, wheelchair-using scrap-metal tycoon who has to put up with his niece Patti, his nephews Carl, Frank, and Glen, and their respective spouses Ed, Nora, Tina, and Muriel.
-They usually named their kids after their uncle and continually suck up to him and try to outdo each other in order to inherit his 25 million dollars when he dies.
-With their attempts constantly failing and irritable Uncle Joe showing a decided interest in his new sexy "nurse" Molly Richardson, Frank decides to hire a private detective named Laura to bring in his brother Daniel (who turned his back on the family years ago because of their selfishness) believing if they can make up, Uncle Joe will thaw towards them.
+Joe McTeague is a wealthy, wheelchair-bound scrap-metal tycoon who has to put up with his niece Patti, his nephews Carl, Frank, and Glen, and their respective spouses Ed, Nora, Tina, and Muriel.
+They named their kids after their uncle and continually suck up to him and try to outdo each other in order to inherit his $25 million fortune when he dies.
+With their attempts constantly failing and irritable Uncle Joe showing a decided interest in his new sexy "nurse" Molly Richardson, Frank decides to hire a private detective named Laura to bring in their cousin Daniel (who turned his back on the family years ago because of their greed and selfishness), believing if they can make up, Uncle Joe will thaw towards them.

 Instead of finding Daniel, Laura finds his son Danny of whom Uncle Joe had always been especially fond.
-A professional bowler, Danny left the family with his father, but he accepts the cousins' invitation to return — after rolling a gutter ball in a big tournament and finding out that he has a pre-arthritic condition developing in his wrist.
+A professional bowler, Danny left the family with his father, but he accepts the cousins' invitation to return — after blowing his big moment by rolling a gutter ball in a big tournament and finding out that he has a pre-arthritic condition developing in his wrist.

 Danny's television sports producer and girlfriend Robin encourages him to ask Uncle Joe for a loan of $300,000 to invest in a bowling alley.
-A typically rude and crude Joe says he will lend the money only if Danny sides with him against his own father.
+Joe says he will lend the money only if Danny sides with him against his own father.
 Danny is offended and leaves with his girlfriend, much to the annoyance of the other relatives.
 They confront Molly later on and she realizes just how conniving and desperate they are for Uncle Joe's fortune.

 Uncle Joe asks Danny to visit him at his scrapyard, to apologize for trying to bribe him, but the old man calls a number to place a shipping order to a company he finds out has been closed for 25 years.
 Realizing that his relatives could declare him incompetent and throw him in a retirement home, he tells Danny that he plans to hand his fortune over to Molly.
 Danny realizes how much he'd like to inherit his fortune and tells him not to rush into anything.